A friend recently shared Daniel Carrillo’s tweet and I had to laugh.

 My marriage often feels empty, like two distant people simply occupying the same address.
 And don’t even get me started on grocery lists!

-I’ll just come out and give you the nailed-to-cross truth about my marriage: It’s incredibly healthy and my wife and I love each other with passionate urgency (though we often suck at it).
+I’ll just give you the nailed-to-cross truth about my marriage: It’s incredibly healthy and my wife and I love each other with passionate urgency (although we often suck at it).

-We’re used to hearing fellow Christians fighting for the “sanctity of marriage” (can of worms that I’m not going to open here); however, the statistics are intriguing (sources provided at the end):
+We’re used to hearing fellow Christians fighting for the “sanctity of marriage” (can of worms I’m not going to open here).
+However, the statistics are intriguing (sources provided at the end):

 - Upwards of 50% of all marriages end in divorce.